mbcovid19updates/mbcovid19updates.github.io/README.md

 #### Locations with AstraZeneca

 The following medical clinics and pharmacies in the province will receive AstraZeneca vaccine to provide second doses to individuals who cannot or will not receive a different type of vaccine.
-Sites will update their information on the [online vaccine finder](https://manitoba.ca/covid19/vaccine/finder.html) when they are ready to begin making appointments.
+Sites will update their information on the [online vaccine finder](https://manitoba.ca/covid19/vaccine/finder.html) when they are ready to begin making appointments. **PLEASE CHECK THE VACCINE FINDER TOOL TO CONFIRM DOSES ARE AVAILABLE**

 Location Name | Address | City
 --- | --- | ---